adkelley/javascript-to-purescript/tut01/README.md

 Let's look at the more interesting lines:
 1. We declare the function `nextCharForNumberString` and tell the PureScript compiler that it should expect a `String` as input, and to return the transformed `String` as output.
 Now JavaScript is a dynamically typed language, and therefore we didn't and couldn't declare our `String` types.
 In contrast, PureScript is a statically typed language, which means that it (at compile time) will check to see if we've been asleep at the wheel.
 For example, using a function argument or returning a value that is not our declared `String` type.

  Now there's been a lot of debate on the advantages and disadvantages of dynamic vs. statically typed languages.
 I don't care to wax and wane over them, only to point out that JavaScript won't detect wrong argument types until you've run the program.
-It usually causes a runtime error, and perhaps this too late depending on where you weigh in on 'type ideology'.
+It might cause a runtime error, which is perhaps too late, depending on where you weigh in on ‘type ideology’.
 But with the introduction of [TypeScript](https://www.typescriptlang.org) from Microsoft and [Flow](https://flowtype.org) from Facebook, clearly, there's a greater awareness and interest in the JavaScript community for static type checking.
 Nuff said!

 2. Next, we start the function application, assigning our input string to the variable name `str`.